Thermodynamically consistent machine learning model for excess Gibbs energy: Results

 \subsection{Limitations}

-We have demonstrated that HANNA provides accurate predictions for activity coefficients in binary and ternary mixtures, and that phase equilibria calculated from these predictions agree well with experimental data.
-The training data used here consists of VLE, ACI, and LLE, with $95\,\%$ of the data in a temperature range between $273\,\mathrm{K}$ and $433\,\mathrm{K}$.
-HANNA can also be used to predict activity coefficients outside this temperature range and for phase equilibria with supercritical components (using Henry's law) or solid-liquid equilibria (SLE).
-However, HANNA's performance on these additional types of phase equilibria and outside the described temperature range is yet to be evaluated.
-Furthermore, HANNA, like most $g^\mathrm{E}$-models, neglects the pressure dependence of the liquid phase activity coefficients.
-While this is an excellent assumption for most engineering applications, it may break down at very high pressures.
-Also note that at high pressures, the Poynting correction should be taken into account when applying Raoult's law for predicting VLE.
+We have demonstrated that HANNA provides accurate predictions for activity coefficients in binary and ternary mixtures, and that phase equilibria calculated from these predictions agree well with experimental data. \RB{The training data used here consists of VLE (TPXY and TPX), ACI, LLE, and HE data, with $95\,\%$ in a temperature range between $273\,\mathrm{K}$ and $428\,\mathrm{K}$.
+Similar to other $g^\mathrm{E}$ models, HANNA can also be used to predict activity coefficients for phase equilibria with supercritical components (using Henry's law) or solid-liquid equilibria (SLE)}.
+However, HANNA's performance on these additional data types and outside the described temperature range is yet to be evaluated.
+Furthermore, HANNA, like most $g^\mathrm{E}$ models, neglects the pressure dependence of the liquid phase activity coefficients. \RB{While this is a valid assumption for most engineering applications, it may break down at very high pressures.}

-HANNA was trained on a large and diverse set of data and has learned to accurately predict activity coefficients for mixtures of components from many classes, including both small and large molecular components, as well as components containing exotic chemical groups.
-Also, weak electrolytes and ionic liquids were included in the training set and are therefore within the current scope of HANNA.
-However, data on polymers were not considered, so HANNA should not be used for polymer systems (note that this is currently also not possible for technical reasons, as ChemBERTa-2 does not support the correct conversion of SMILES into embeddings for molecules consisting of more than 512 tokens~\cite{Huggingface,Ahmad2022}).
-Furthermore, HANNA was not trained on data for solutions of strong electrolytes (except ionic liquids), so that HANNA should not be used for these systems.
+HANNA was trained on a large, diverse dataset and has learned to accurately predict activity coefficients for mixtures of components from many classes, including both small and large molecular components and components containing exotic chemical groups. \RB{Weak electrolytes that may dissociate partially and ionic liquids were also included in the training set and are therefore within the current scope of HANNA.
+However, HANNA does not treat ions explicitly.
+Instead, any effects of dissociation are implicitly embedded in the binary training data.
+The extension to explicit modeling of the ionic species is beyond the scope of this work.} Also, data on polymers were not considered, so HANNA should not be used for polymer systems (note that this is currently also not possible for technical reasons, as ChemBERTa-2 does not support the correct conversion of SMILES into embeddings for molecules consisting of more than 512 tokens~\cite{Huggingface,Ahmad2022}).
+Furthermore, HANNA was not trained on solutions of strong electrolytes (except ionic liquids), so that HANNA should not be used for these systems.